-To schedule an appointment call Cindy at 512-808-8533.
-Appointments will be scheduled for Tuesday thru Saturday between 9 am and noon for customers wishing to purchase 3 pullets or more.
-Appointments are limited to allow our inventory to grow.
+To schedule an appointment call or text Cindy at 512-808-8533.
+Appointments will be scheduled for Monday thru Saturday between 9 am and noon for customers wishing to purchase 3 pullets or more.

 Text messages are best for questions that are not answered on our website.
 We will do our best to get back to everyone.
 Our staff is limited.

 · Please don’t come if you are sick.

 · When you enter the barn door please dip the soles of your shoes in our bleach water bath to the right of the door.

 We are licensed with the State of Texas and they require we get contact information for all of our customers.
 When you arrive please get a clipboard and fill out your customer information.

 We do not take credit cards but we do take Checks, Zelle and Cash.

 When you enter the barn please bring in clean boxes or dog crates to take your poultry home in.
 We have limited boxes for customers that purchase more pullets than originally intended.